-Tom is one of the UK’s best-loved wine experts, having published his online wine magazine, wine-pages.com, since 1995.
-He also organises major consumer wine fairs, the Festivals of Wine, and has written for Decanter, The Financial Times and The Independent amongst others.
+Award-winning Tom Cannavan is one of the UK’s best-loved wine experts, having published his online wine magazine, wine-pages.com, since 1995.
+He has also organised hugely successful wine fairs and has written for Decanter, The Financial Times and The Independent amongst others.
 He has written or contributed to 10 wine books.

 Tom has judged the world’s most prestigious wine competitions, on five continents.
 A multi-award winning journalist and communicator, he is acclaimed both for his knowledge and his friendly style.
 He presents masterclasses to both consumers and the wine trade across the UK.

-Unlike tastings organised by wine merchants and some wine events companies, Tom has no commercial connection to the wines being tasted: he is entirely independent and is widely regarded as one of the world’s top wine authorities.
-Now, anyone, anywhere, can learn from one of the world’s great wine communicators in tastings that are relaxed and fun, but taught with real expertise and no agenda other than to inform and entertain.
+Many tastings organised by wine merchants and events companies are little more than sales pitches, but Tom has no commercial connection to the wines featured in his events.
+He is entirely independent, and widely regarded as one of the world’s top authorities.
+Now, anyone, anywhere, can learn from one of the great wine communicators in tastings that are relaxed and fun, but taught with real expertise – and no agenda other than to inform and entertain.

 Using Zoom, each tasting is led by Tom.
 His carefully-chosen wines, supplied by independent wine merchants, will be delivered to your door.
 These are interactive, high-quality tastings, but are informal and fun.
 Discussion and questions are encouraged, and if you miss any session we’ll send you a recording so you can catch-up at your leisure.

-See the current programme and join us to discover this innovative way to explore, learn and, above all, spend an enjoyable evening in the company of one of the UK’s leading experts.
+See the current programme and join us to discover this innovative way to explore, learn and spend an enjoyable evening in the company of fellow wine fans and one of the UK’s leading experts.